 - a.
-The symbolic names of the formal parameters may not appear in an EQUIVALENCE, COMMON, or DATA statement in the subprogram. - b.
+The symbolic names of the formal parameters may not appear in an EQUIVALENCE, COMMON, NAMELIST, or DATA statement in the subprogram. - b.
 The subroutine subprogram may define or redefine one or more of its parameters in order to effectively return results. - c.
 The subroutine subprogram may contain any statements except FUNCTION, another SUBROUTINE statement, or BLOCK DATA. - d.
-The subroutine subprogram must contain at least one RETURN statement. - e.
+The subroutine subprogram must contain at least one RETURN, STOP, or CALL EXIT statement. - e.
 An END must be physically the last statement.

-In B 5500 FORTRAN, a subroutine may call itself, i.e., recurse.
+In Burroughs FORTRAN, a subroutine may call itself, i.e., recurse.

-SUBROUTINE FALL(T,V,S) G=32.172 S=G\T\\2/2 V=G\T RETURN END
+SUBROUTINE FALL(T,V,S) G=32.172 S=G\T\\2/2 V=G\T RETURN END PASSING ARRAY DATA TO A SUBROUTINE.
+The first subscript of an array varries most rapidly, and the last subscript the least rapidly.
+An array A dimensioned 3 x 3 is linearly layed-out as follows: